ARE YOU A RETURNING CITIZEN?

-If you have a past conviction, Amendment 4 gives you the right to vote as long as:
+If you have a past felony conviction, 2018’s Amendment 4 gives you the right to vote as long as:

-- If you are not sure if your Civil Rights, or whether your right to vote has been restored by the clemency board, Check Rights Status here.
+- If you are not sure if your civil rights, or whether your right to vote has been restored by the clemency board, CLICK HERE to check rights status.

 If you meet the above conditions, you can register to vote online or with a paper application.
 To register to vote online, and check your voting status, CLICK on VOTE411.org .

-You may also choose to fill out a paper voter registration application.
-Click here to print in English.
-Click here for Spanish.
-Or you may pick up one or call to request an application be mailed to you by your County Supervisor of Elections.
-We recommend that you use the older 2013 application as a federal judge has stated that the new application (2019) is confusing and not helpful.
+One may also pick up a form or call to request an application be mailed to you by your local Supervisor of Elections.
+The League recommend that you use the 2013 application as a federal judge has stated that the new application (2019) is confusing and not helpful.

-What you’ll see on the 2013 application: Box 2 on the Florida voter registration application asks you to state that you either do not have a felony conviction, or that your right to vote has been restored.
-If you meet the requirements listed above in the guidance section, then you can check Yes for that question.
-CLICK HERE for Step by Step Guidance on how to complete the form.
+What one will see on the 2013 Application: Box 2 on the Florida voter registration application asks you to state that you either do not have a felony conviction, or that your right to vote has been restored.
+If you meet the requirements listed above in the guidance section, then you can check “yes” for that question.

 Answers to Frequently Asked Questions about Amendment 4

 If you have a felony and have completed incarceration and probation or parole and paid all of your financial obligations, then the answers to some frequently asked questions can be found below:

 What organization can you contact if you have questions about your records and need help getting registered?